rangle/ngCourse2/handout/testing/Unit Testing Components.md

 ## Verifying Methods and Properties

-We can test the properties and methods of simple Angular 2 components fairly easily, after all, Angular 2 components are simple Javascript classes that we can create and interface with.
-Say we had a simple component that kept a current message displayed.
-The contents of the message could be changed through the function`setMessage` and the function `clearMessage` would put an empty message in place.
-This is a very trivial component but how would be test it?
+We can test the properties and methods of simple Angular 2 components fairly easily, after all, Angular 2 components are simple classes that we can create and interface with.
+Say we had a simple component that kept a defined message displayed.
+The contents of the message may be changed through the function`setMessage` and the function `clearMessage` would put an empty message in place.
+This is a very trivial component but how would we test it?

 *message.component.ts*